 Many European leaders are pressing Europe's central bank to be even more active, to flood the system with money or at least send a message that it's ready to do so.

 In short, they want the central bank to take the kind of aggressive moves pursued by the Federal Reserve in the United States, but central bankers have refused to do so.

 Eswar Prasad, professor of trade policy at Cornell University, says Germany prefers heavily indebted countries to cut their way to health.
 "At the core there are still very significant disagreements, especially between Germany and France, about how to resolve the crisis," he says.

-Not even the recent change of government in Greece and Italy seems to have done much to improve investor sentiment.
+Not even the recent changes of government in Greece and Italy seem to have done much to improve investor sentiment.
 Economists have generally hailed the arrival of Italy's new prime minister, Mario Monti, a former economics professor and European Union official.
 But by all accounts Monti faces a huge challenge trying to address Italy's fiscal problems.

 Prasad says the troubles in Europe are so intractable that more and more people are talking about something that was once unthinkable.
 "The notion of the eurozone breaking up is no longer an abstract concept.
 It is beginning to sound more real," he says.

 It's unclear how that would be done without sending shock waves through the financial system.
 But as the crisis drags on, European leaders seem unable or unwilling to contain it, and there's a growing sense that events may force their hand.